hoangsvit/eplus.dev/clz2re9hg00070amd5zx841ed.md

 You should see a response similar to the following error as an API key was not supplied with the `curl` call: `UNAUTHENTICATED:Method doesn't allow unregistered callers (callers without established identity).
 Please use API Key or other form of API consumer identity to call this API.`

 2. Run the following curl command with the `key` query parameter and use the API key previously created to call the API:

 ```apache
 curl -sL -w "\n" $GATEWAY_URL/hello?key=$API_KEY
 ```

-If you do not have the `API_KEY` environment variable set you can get your API key from the left menu by navigating **APIs & Services** &gt; **Credentials**.
+If you do not have the `API_KEY` environment variable set you can get your API key from the left menu by navigating **APIs & Services** > **Credentials**.
 The key will be available under the **API Keys** section.

 The response returned from the API should now be `Hello World!`.